sudo-recruit/pizza/README.md

 `rake berks` | Download dependency cookbooks with Berkshelf.
 `rake base_ami` | Create base image to accelerate building process.
 `rake ami` | Create AMI with application.
+`rake ami_ci` | Create AMI in CI service.
+It would come with application without assets.
+Variables would be injected with environment variables.

 ## License